15 Apr The Story of The Killing Fields, Phnom Penh

 The regime saw the learned and the educated as evil and opponents.
 As people who could challenge them in the near future.
 In time, he ordered most of the educated civilians to be executed.
 These were doctors, lawyers, professors, historians, scientists, engineers, businessmen, and likewise.
-The middle and the upper class of the society were wiped eventually.
+The middle and the upper class of society were wiped out eventually.

 During the reign, the regime put an extreme focus on self-sustenance as well.
 All imports including that of essential medicines were banned.
 As a result, a large number of people died because of diseases like malaria and dengue.
 The produce of farming was also over-reported and with a sharp increase in tax rates.
-The laborers and the farmers were left with nothing and many died under famine.
+The labourers and the farmers were left with nothing and many died under famine.

 Tuol Sleng Genocide Museum